When it comes to garment constructions, sewing your hem represents the finish line.

 - Next, fold again and press.

-- Finally, edgestitch close to the fold.
+- Now, edgestitch close to the fold from the WS.

 Easy and neat and tidy too!